smilers/windows-itpro-docs/windows/configuration/keyboard-filter/wekf-customkey.md

 ### Remarks

 You can specify key combinations by including the modifier keys in the name.
-The most common modifier names are “Ctrl”, “Shift”, “Alt”, and “Win”.
+The most common modifier names are "Ctrl”, "Shift”, "Alt”, and "Win”.
 You cannot block a combination of non-modifier keys.
-For example, you can block a key combination of “Ctrl+Shift+F”, but you cannot block a key combination of “A+D”.
+For example, you can block a key combination of "Ctrl+Shift+F”, but you cannot block a key combination of "A+D”.

-When you block a shift-modified key, you must enter the key as “Shift” + the unmodified key.
-For example, to block the % key on an English keyboard layout, you must specify the key as “Shift+5”.
-Attempting to block “%”, results in Keyboard Filter blocking “5” instead.
+When you block a shift-modified key, you must enter the key as "Shift” + the unmodified key.
+For example, to block the % key on an English keyboard layout, you must specify the key as "Shift+5”.
+Attempting to block "%”, results in Keyboard Filter blocking "5” instead.

 When you specify the key combination to block, you must use the English names for the keys.
 For a list of the key names you can specify, see Keyboard Filter key names.